3 customer service goals to master (and how AI helps you do it)

 Track your progress consistently to win

 “If you can’t measure it, you can’t manage it,” said Peter Drucker, one of the world’s greatest business thinkers.
-Keep a constant eye on your progress with weekly or monthly tracking and it’ll not only keep you focused and moving forwards, it also helps your teams stay motivated as they get closer and closer to knocking all three of these goals out the park.
+Keep a constant eye on your progress for each of the three core goals with weekly or monthly tracking and it’ll not only keep you focused and moving forwards, it also helps your teams stay motivated as they get closer and closer to knocking all three goals out the park.

-There are more things you can do alongside goal-setting to increase your chances of consistently achieving the goals you set.
-These killer combos are all worth considering to support your efforts and reinforce all the good work you’re doing.
+There are more things you can do alongside goal-setting to increase your chances of consistently achieving what you set out to do.
+These killer combos are all worth considering to support your efforts and reinforce all the good work you’re doing:

 Improve productivity in your customer service teams and they’ll be able to handle more queries more quickly.
 Removing obstructions is also key, because any obstacles in your workflows can stall progress, frustrate your teams, and slow down service response time.
 Straighten everything out and you can rapidly improve the omnichannel customer experience, impressing them across the board on all channels to give your customer satisfaction rating a natural boost.

 Always putting the customer first might seem an obvious way to increase your customer satisfaction score, but putting this into practice consistently across your entire organisation is tougher than it might seem.
-Yet when you make it a prerogative to maintain a customer-centric mindset and nurture empathy in customer services and across your organisation, customers are likely to be happier, knowing they’re important, understood, and you’re consistently doing all you can to help them.
+Yet when you make a customer-centric mindset a priority and nurture empathy in customer services, customers are likely to be happier, knowing they’re important, heard and understood, and you’re consistently doing all you can to improve their experience.

 Dealing with problems, bottlenecks, complaints, or other such issues appropriately and quickly prevents upsetting customers or breaking their trust.
 Keeping customer retention up pays off because 65% of a company’s business comes from existing customers.